 - Seek information from local brain injury rehabilitation providers and programs.
 If they do not provide a service that will help you, they will likely have information about other professionals/clinicians in the community that understand brain injury.

-- Check the registry of local professional organizations and associations, such as the National Academy of Neuropsychology, American Academy of Clinical Neuropsychology, American Board of Pediatric Neuropsychology, or the American Academy of Neurology.
+- Check the registry of local professional organizations and associations, such as the National Academy of Neuropsychology, American Academy of Clinical Neuropsychology, or the American Board of Pediatric Neuropsychology.

 - Most states offer an Information and Referral Agency for questions related to housing supports, utility assistance, and other supports.
 You can identify the number in your state here.